JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 our house–I suppose on your return home from foreign parts.

-"The next thing was the arrival of Sergeant Cuff; and the next great surprise was the announcement of what HE thought about the smear on the door.
+"The next thing was the arrival of Sergeant Cuff; and the next great surprise was the announcement of what _He_ thought about the smear on the door.

 “I had believed you to be guilty (as I have owned), more because I